 For sophisticated traders only

 Designing and executing profitable maker strategies may be difficult and require active management, hedging in other venues, etc. Providing liquidity carries significant risk of financial loss including: impermanent loss and liquidation (partial or complete).
-Do not provide liquidity until you understand the risks and challenges inherent in market making.
+Do not provide liquidity until you understand the risks and challenges.

 Order Book vs AMM